 Helena Soares Costa is a senior researcher at INSA and coordinates the Research & Development Unit of the Department of Food and Nutrition as well as vice-president of the Scientific Council of INSA.
 Her current areas of research are food composition, nutrition, and food safety.
 She has considerable experience in development of analytical methods for food analysis including nutrients and bioactive compounds, food composition databases, dietary assessment, and data quality.
 Helena has published on a wide range of topics in food science and nutrition and supervises graduate students and post-doctoral researchers as well as teaching at several universities.
 Helena has coordinated nationally-funded projects and participated in several EU-funded projects.
 She is also a member of the Editorial Board for Wiley’s Journal of the Science of Food and Agriculture.

 Maria Kapsokefalou (AUA, GR)

-Following a BSc in Chemistry at the University of Athens, Maria Kapsokefalou pursued her graduate studies in Food Science and in Nutrition at Cornell University as a Fulbright Scholar.
-She received her MSc in 1989 and PhD in 1992 and continued her scientific development in Nutrition at Cornell University, as a recipient of the Nutricia Research Foundation International Training Fellowship, at ETH Zurich, and at the University of Crete, where she was a Researcher and Lecturer in Food Science and Nutrition until 2000.
-In 2001 she joined the Department of Food Science and Human Nutrition at the Agricultural University of Athens.
+Maria pursued her graduate studies in food science and nutrition at Cornell University, as a Fulbright Scholar, and received her MSc in 1989 and PhD in 1992.
+She continued her scientific career at Cornell (US) University, as a recipient of the Nutricia Research Foundation International Training Fellowship, and at ETH Zurich (CH) and the University of Crete (GR), where she was a Researcher and Lecturer in Food Science and Nutrition until 2000.